mjordan/islandora_bagger_integration/README.md

 ## Introduction

-Drupal Module that allows user to create Bags with [Islandora Bagger](https://github.com/mjordan/islandora_bagger).
+Drupal Module that allows users to create Bags with [Islandora Bagger](https://github.com/mjordan/islandora_bagger).
 Can be run in "remote" or "local" mode, as explained below.

 ## Requirements